The HMS Sylph with the HMS Maidstone close behind by B. J. Phillips

 In addition to important visitors like Szilard and Wigner, other members of Einstein's entourage came to visit and enjoy the North Fork.
 This included Valentine Bargman (1908-1989), Einstein's assistant at the Institute for Advanced Study at Princeton University.
 He would join David Rothman and Einstein in their musical interludes at the Rothman house in Southold.

-The Southold Historical Society owns an original Einstein letter as well as copies of many others sent to friends here in Southold.
+Southold Historical Museum owns an original Einstein letter as well as copies of many others sent to friends here in Southold.
 We also have over a dozen images taken during his time here on the North Fork copied from the original negatives held by the Rothman family.